ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 ```
 {

-“env”:  <target environment>,
+“env”:  "target environment",

-"version": <expected version of the biometric element>,
+"specVersion": "expected MDS spec version",

-"timeout": <timeout for registration capture>,
+"timeout": "timeout for registration capture",

-“captureTime”: <time of capture request in ISO format including timezone>,
+“captureTime”: "time of capture request in ISO format including timezone",

-“transactionId”: <transaction Id for the current capture>,

-“registrationId”: <registration Id for the current capture >,
+“registrationId”: "registration Id for the current capture",

-“purpose”: "Auth  or Registration",

 “bio”: [

   	{

-     		“type”: <type of the biometric data>,
+     		“type”: "type of the biometric data",

-			“count”:  <fingerprint/Iris count, in case of face max is set to 1>,
+			“count”:  "fingerprint/Iris count, in case of face max is set to 1",

-			“exception”: [finger or iris to be excluded],
+			“exception”: ["finger or iris to be excluded"],

-			“requestedScore”: <expected quality score that should match to complete a successful capture.>,
+			“requestedScore”: "expected quality score that should match to complete a successful capture.",

-			“deviceId”: <internal Id>,
+			“deviceId”: "internal Id",

-			“deviceSubId”: <specific device Id>,
+			“deviceSubId”: "specific device Id",

-			“previousHash”: <hash of the previous block>
+			“previousHash”: "hash of the previous block"

   	}